Shalley and Murray - Exclusively Criminal Defense For More Than 20 Years

-Maybe you're worried about what is going to happen to you now.
+If you have been arrested in New York, you're likely worried about what is going to happen to you now.
 You are now pondering the two most common questions for someone who was arrested: Am I going to jail?
 Do I have a criminal record?
-Unfortunately, if you have been browsing the web looking for answers, you probably have encountered frightening, loud, boldfaced advertisements that increased your anxieties.
+Unfortunately, if you have been browsing the web looking for answers, you probably have encountered frightening, loud advertisements that only increased your anxieties.

 Take a breath.
 Relax.
 Let's think about it, together.

 Call us or text us at 718-268-2171 for an honest, calm explanation of your situation from a New York City criminal defense attorney who can draw on 27 years experience with cases just like yours.

 More often than you might think, it is possible to navigate safely through the criminal justice system.
 All you need is the right guide.

 You need a guide who won't try to scare you with possibilities that are in truth highly unlikely.
 You need a guide who won't build unreasonably rosy expectations to gain your confidence when in truth there may be some tough choices ahead.
-You need calm, reliable advice from a criminal defense lawyer with local experience you can rely on in this important time.
+You need calm, reliable advice from a criminal defense lawyer with plenty of local experience you can rely on in this important time.

 WE ARE THE RIGHT GUIDE.